-change in the total cost index without ferry costs and road tolls from August to September 2017
+increase the total cost index without ferry costs and road tolls from October to November 2017

 |1The total cost index for ferry and toll expenses for tank lorries, 3-axles without trailer is revised back to 1 January 2014 as from November 2016.
 Even though the index series is different, there is small percentage changes between the different months.|

 |Tank lorry, 3-axled without trailer1||127.1||0.2||2.8||11.0|